VidyaSource/website/src/_content/blog/the-mckinsey-developer-productivity-analysis-is-a-ruse.md

 >>> Developer activity, if measured correctly, can provide valuable but limited insights about developer productivity, engineering systems, and team efficiency.
 Because of the complex and diverse activities that developers perform, their activity is not easy to measure or quantify.
 In fact, it is almost impossible to comprehensively measure and quantify all the facets of developer activity across engineering systems and environments.
 A well-designed engineering system, however, will help in capturing activity metrics along different phases of the software development life cycle and quantify developer activity at scale.

 But they also clarify that activity tells you nothing on its own without context about the broader systems in place.
+Activity ≠ Productivity.

 There are many ways to achieve the goals SPACE and DORA lay out, and how you get there depends on the nature and culture of your organization.
 For example, a 100% remote workforce of experienced engineers may have different ways of working than a hybrid workforce